 Patagonia Pita Pocket Mittens

-I love these mittens for layering.
+We love these mittens for layering.
 For babies especially we don’t even use the thumb, but tuck those hands in and then layer them in their snow suit.
-They are also thick enough to be cut out the wind if you’re not layering.
+They are also thick enough to cut out the wind if you’re not layering.

 Reima Tassu Baby Mittens

-The infant mittz are thumb-less and waterproof and make a great outer-layer mitten.
-I love the toggles that keep them on little hands too.
+The baby snow mitts are thumb-less and waterproof and make a great outer-layer mitten.
+We love the toggles that keep them on little hands too.

-Toddlers are a fickle bunch and they need mittens that will keep them dry and warm AND stay on.
+Kids need mittens that will keep them dry and warm.
 You’ll notice that all our picks have a long cuff to keep snow out and make them easier to put on.

 Best Warm Gloves for Kids